How Do I Continue Socializing My Puppy With Other Dogs?

 Visiting Dog Parks or Socialization Classes

 To provide your puppy with opportunities for socialization with a variety of dogs, consider visiting dog parks or enrolling in socialization classes.
 Dog parks can be a great way for your puppy to interact with different breeds and sizes of dogs in a supervised and controlled environment.
-Socialization classes, on the other hand, offer structured sessions where puppies can engage in supervised play and learn proper social etiquette.
+Socialization classes, on the other hand, offer structured sessions where puppies can engage in supervised play and learn proper social .
 These environments provide fertile ground for your puppy to socialize, learn from other dogs, and further develop their social skills.

 5. Provide Proper Supervision